Sustainable and ethical investing – what are the differences?

 Ethical investing explained

-As the name implies, ethical investing is about investing using ethical principles as a guideline.
-Often, it means filtering out certain types of companies and sectors – usually ‘sin stocks’ like weapons manufacturers, tobacco producers, companies involved in animal testing and so on.
+As the name implies, ethical investing is about investing using ethical principles as a guide.
+Often, it means filtering out certain types of companies and sectors – usually socially controversial industries like tobacco products and companies involved in animal testing.

-The significant difference between ESG and ethical investment is that the latter focuses more on subjective, moral judgements than performance considerations.
+The significant difference between sustainable and ethical investment is that the latter is more about investing aligned with an individual's values, rather than financial performance.

 This type of investing depends on an investor’s personal views.
-It gives investors the opportunity to channel their money into companies whose practices and values match their personal beliefs, whether these are environmental, political or religious.
+It gives investors the opportunity to invest their money in companies whose practices and values match their personal beliefs, whether these are environmental or religious.

-To sum up, the choice between ESG and ethical investment is a question of how you feel about certain issues and how keen you are to invest ethically for your retirement..
+To sum up, the choice between sustainable and ethical investing is a question of how you feel about certain issues, such as tobacco, and how keen you are to invest aligning to your beliefs.

 Looking for something else?